Kattenelvis/Obsidian-Vault-master/Book Idea (AI Safety textbook)/Epistemological engineering.md

 Formal Learning Theory (FLT) is one way to characterize hypothesis testing, with a focus on the new riddle of induction, in a formal mathematical way.

+This way it can handle the new problem of induction formally.

 ## Automated Abductive Reasoning